Skip to content

 See deployment.md for Compose, provider keys, and image customization.

-NVIDIA hosts can try ghcr.io/lpalbou/abstractgateway-server-nvidia:0.2.8 with the compose overlay in docker/abstractgateway-server/compose.nvidia.yml.
+On first start, the container creates default/admin and writes the token to runtime/auth/bootstrap-admin-token.
+NVIDIA hosts can try ghcr.io/lpalbou/abstractgateway:0.2.28-gpu with the compose overlay in docker/abstractgateway-server/compose.nvidia.yml.
 It is experimental until a real CUDA build/smoke gate is part of release validation.
 Apple MLX inference should run natively on macOS rather than in Docker because Linux containers do not get access to Apple's Metal/MLX runtime.
-The container can still use native macOS inference through an OpenAI-compatible endpoint: point OPENAI_COMPATIBLE_BASE_URL at Docker Model Runner on http://model-runner.docker.internal/engines/v1, LM Studio on http://host.docker.internal:1234/v1, mlx_lm.server, or Ollama's OpenAI-compatible API on http://host.docker.internal:11434/v1 when the native Ollama model path uses MLX.
+The container can still use native macOS inference through an OpenAI-compatible endpoint: point OPENAI_BASE_URL at Docker Model Runner on http://model-runner.docker.internal/engines/v1 or mlx_lm.server.
+For named local providers, set LMSTUDIO_BASE_URL=http://host.docker.internal:1234/v1 or OLLAMA_BASE_URL=http://host.docker.internal:11434 when the native Ollama model path uses MLX.
 For native non-Docker installs, use pip install "abstractgateway[apple]" on Apple Silicon, and pip install "abstractgateway[gpu]" on GPU workstations or NVIDIA Docker builds.

 4) What’s stored in ABSTRACTGATEWAY_DATA_DIR (file backend)